irony/opsworks-cookbooks/README.md

 opsworks-cookbooks for MEAN stacks
 ==================

-This is a fork of the official AWS opsworks recipes but adjusted to work well with NodeJS.
+This is a fork of the official AWS opsworks recipes adjusted to work well with NodeJS.

+## Stability
+This is a work in progress, there are some stability issues when running large node projects on a t1.micro but that is the same with the official recipes too.
+I am keeping the repo up to date every week with changes from AWS but they haven't put lot of love in the NodeJS parts to right now this repository is in a better shape than the official one.
+I will of course try to push these to the official repo.

+Ideas, pull requests and issues are more than welcome.

 ## NodeJS adjustments
 * The default starting file is not the unusual server.js but defaco standard index.js